You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 neflamapimod is an investigational drug.

-The most common disease conditions in clinical trials are Dementia, Lewy Body Disease, and Alzheimer Disease.
-The leading clinical trial sponsors are EIP Pharma Inc, CervoMed, Inc, and Worldwide Clinical Trials.
+The most common disease conditions in clinical trials are Lewy Body Disease, Dementia, and Alzheimer Disease.
+The leading clinical trial sponsors are EIP Pharma Inc, EIP Pharma, LLC, and CervoMed, Inc.

-There are four hundred and twenty-one US patents protecting this investigational drug and eight hundred and seventeen international patents.
+There are five hundred and twenty-seven US patents protecting this investigational drug and eight hundred and twenty-eight international patents.

 Recent Clinical Trials for neflamapimod